-Like Scrivener, the main drawbacks with using this app are its steep learning curve and price tag.
+That said, its price tag is a little heavy.
 If the $250 price is beyond your budget, try other alternatives on this list until you’re able to upgrade.

 A free 30-day trial is available and you can use Final Draft on Windows, macOS, and iOS devices.
 There’s no Android app available at this time.